e271828e/Flight.jl/docs/notes/design/framework_spec.md

   and that structural guarantee is what its ports contribute to the schedule (they break would-be loops).
-It exists when the component has state-derived ports or shared state-derived intermediates for stage 2; otherwise it is simply absent. **A declared output that matches a state or mode field by name and type, and that no stage produces, is auto-published** by the framework from the state stores at stage-1 position (§13.3) — publication driven by the public contract, rather than the blanket identity publication of state that row 16 rejected.
+It exists when the component has state-derived ports or shared state-derived intermediates for stage 2; otherwise it is simply absent. **A declared output that matches a state, mode or `z` field by name and type, and that no stage produces, is auto-published** by the framework from the state stores at stage-1 position (§13.3) — on the discrete tier the match is against `init_z` and the publication position is `h_z` — publication driven by the public contract, rather than the blanket identity publication of state that row 16 rejected.
 - **`h_xu`/`h_zu` receives all wired inputs plus `y_x`/`y_z`** — its own